After installing Windows, it gives your PC a random name. If you don’t like it, follow the steps to change the computer name in Windows 10.

 5. So, go ahead and restart the system.
 After restarting, execute the

 That is all.
-As you can see, changing the computer name in Windows 10 is quite easy using PowerShell or command prompt command or even the traditional settings or control panel apps.
+As you can see, changing the computer name in Windows 10 is relatively easy using PowerShell or command prompt command or even the traditional settings or control panel apps.

-If you like this article, you might also like to learn how to uninstall Internet Explorer in Windows 10 and how to open always open command prompt as administrator in Windows 10.
+If you like this article, you might also want to learn how to uninstall Internet Explorer in Windows 10 and how to open always open Command Prompt as an administrator in Windows 10.